Because of the light flow and additives of the spray paint, you can make mistakes while spraying it. These mistakes can ruin the finish.

 How To Fix?

-2. Bubbles In Spray Paint
+2. Bubbles in Spray Paint

 How To Fix Bubbles In Spray Paint?

-- Smoothen the surface with fine-grit sandpaper
+- Sand the surface with a fine-grit sandpaper.

-- Apply a coat of primer
+- Apply a coat of primer.

 - Spray a few coats of paint and leave to dry.